 Licensure of Consulting and Industrial /Organizational Psychologists (LCIOP) Task Force.
-The LCIOP Task Force was established to examine the issue of licensure of Consulting Psychologists and Industrial / Organizational Psychologists, including examining the issues of definition of practice of psychology, mobility, accreditation of training programs, and barriers to licensure.
-Many jurisdictions license only health service providers.
+The LCIOP Joint Task Force was established to examine the issue of licensure of Consulting Psychologists and Industrial / Organizational Psychologists, including examining the issues of definition of practice of psychology, mobility, accreditation of training programs, and barriers to licensure.
+Some jurisdictions license only health service providers.
 In addition there appears to be some belief among I/O psychologists that licensure is not necessary or possible for many practitioners in that specialty area.
-In 2014, the Task Force worked with various groups to review current laws to determine if licensure was required and possible for non health service psychologists; to prepare feedback for the ASPPB Model Act and Regulations Committee regarding provisions for the licensure of I/O and Consulting psychologists; to survey directors about the content of doctoral training programs as it relates to licensure and accreditation standards, to review the ASPPB Supervision Guidelines for relevance for this area of practice, and to explore development of a competency model for I/O and Consulting psychology.
+Established in 2014, the Task Force has worked with various groups to review current laws to determine if licensure was required and possible for non health service psychologists; to prepare feedback for the ASPPB Model Act and Regulations Committee regarding provisions for the licensure of I/O and Consulting psychologists; to survey program directors about the content of doctoral training programs as it relates to licensure and accreditation standards, to review the ASPPB Supervision Guidelines for relevance for this area of practice, and to explore development of a competency model for I/O and Consulting psychology.
 ASPPB maintains the view that if a psychologist is engaged in activities that fall within the definition of the practice of psychology and there is potential for harm to the public, that psychologist should be licensed.

 Mobility Program Initiatives.
 ASPP offers several programs designed to facilitate professional mobility.
 The Certificate of Professional Qualification (CPQ) attests that the individual holding the certificate has met specific requirements for licensure including acceptable graduate education, examination performance and supervised experience and has never had disciplinary action taken against his or her license.
 The CPQ facilitates obtaining an additional license in a new jurisdiction for those licensed psychologists meeting the requirements for the CPQ.
 There are 44 jurisdictions in Canada and the U.S. that accept the CPQ, 11other jurisdictions that essentially accept the CPQ but may require a transcript or oral exam, and an additional two jurisdictions in the process of accepting the CPQ.
 The benefits of the CPQ include: expedited licensure application process, integration with a Credentials Bank record, free EPPP Score Transfer service, and promotion of greater uniformity in licensure standards.
 The Interjurisdictional Practice Certificate (IPC) facilitates temporary practice for psychologists involved in short-term practice (max 30 days/yr.), such as I/O and consulting psychology, forensic evaluations, or for disaster relief work.
 CPQ holders automatically receive an IPC.
 There are currently 6 jurisdictions that accept the IPC credential.

-Behavior Analysts (BA) Task Force The charges for the Behavior Analysis Task Force were to develop educational documents on applied behavior analysis (ABA), including addressing ABA's place within the profession of psychology.
+Behavior Analysts (BA) Task Force.
+The charges for the Behavior Analysis Task Force were to develop educational documents on applied behavior analysis (ABA), including addressing ABA's place within the profession of psychology.
 A white paper on applied behavior analysis was developed for ASPPB member boards.
-The Behavior Analysis Task Force is now creating a similar paper for consumers.
-The intent is to create a more consumer-friendly document that provides education regarding how to identify a qualified provider of ABA services.
+The Behavior Analysis Task Force also prepared a similar paper for consumers that provides information regarding how to identify a qualified provider of ABA services.
+The consumer document is available on the ASPPB website and the White Paper is available upon request.